Arunm619/coding/readme.md

-11.Find a triplet such that sum of two equals to third element
+**11.Find a triplet such that sum of two equals to third element** [See Solution](https://gist.github.com/arun-sudharsan/872d28e706fba932156ec4312b9dfae6)

 12.Find the Number Occurring Odd Number of Times